 - Medical waste generated in campus vivaria is taken away by licensed medical waste hauler Medical Waste Environmental Engineers, Inc.

-There is an in-person presentation on the bloodborne pathogens regulations that is scheduled quarterly on the fourth Thursday of January, April, July and October.
-The presentation is advertised by email on the “Bio business” listserv.
+There is an in-person presentation on the bloodborne pathogens regulations that is scheduled quarterly in the months of January, April, July and October.
+The presentation is announced by email by way of the BIOBusiness@lifesci.ucsb.edu, Chem-Grads@chem.ucsb.edu, email@example.com, and firstname.lastname@example.org listservs.
 Subsequent training may be fulfilled online.

 For questions, please contact the biosafety officer at campus extension at 805.893.8894 or Biosafety@ehs.UCSB.edu.